Code-Institute-Submissions/MattTomEd-MS2Foodle/README.md

 -   Responsive on all device sizes

--   Recipe summary card generation customised depending on the recipe searched
+-   Recipe summary card generation customised depending on the recipe searched, with links to external websites.
+Auto-generated recipes and icons depending on criteria found on the API data.

 -   Contact form that is connected my email via EmailJS

+-   Recipe saved to localStorage for users to return to upon closing and reopening a browser window

--   Table array displayed upon search submission
+-   Table array displayed upon search submission, with pagination that follows logic to disappear/reappear as appropriate

 ## Technologies Used